-The school follows the government guidance 'Keeping Children Safe in Education, March 2015' when dealing with allegations made against staff and volunteers.
+The school follows the government guidance 'Keeping Children Safe in Education, 2018 when dealing with allegations made against staff and volunteers.
+All staff are aware of the school whistleblowing policy.

 All allegations made against a member of staff or volunteer, including contractors working on site, will be dealt with quickly and fairly and in a way that provides effective protection for the child while at the same time providing support for the person against whom the allegation is made.